uncomputable/tappy/README.md

 ## Finalizing

 Make sure to save the UTXOs that you just created by broadcasting the spending transaction.
-Call `tappy finalize` followed by the transaction id.
+Call `tappy final` followed by the transaction id.

 ```
 $ tappy final 3e59661081cbdbfa69e68a9e679a88f3d9070e209aeb11ff424ea06c806a1e7a